Request a Note: How the Request Function Shapes X's Community Notes System: Empirical Results

 The request feature allows non-contributors to support the Community Notes program by flagging posts, with the goal of fostering note writing.
 However, receiving community notes is not necessarily a direct result of the submitted requests, as contributors can also independently select and fact-check posts regardless of requests.
 To assess whether the request feature meaningfully fosters note creation (RQ2), we examine the timing of requests relative to note creation.

-\textbf{Request timing relative to note creation.} As shown in Fig.~\ref{fig:ccdf_hours2request}, the median time from post creation to the submission of first request is 2.72 hours, while it takes significantly longer for a post to accumulate five requests (median of 13.4 hours; $p_{MWU}<0.001$).
-We find that the response time of community notes (median of 8.2 hours) is significantly shorter than the time it typically takes for posts to receive five requests (Fig.~\ref{fig:ccdf_hours2notes}; $p_{MWU}<0.001$).
+\textbf{Request timing relative to note creation.} As shown in Fig.~\ref{fig:ccdf_hours2request}, the median time from post creation to the submission of first request is 2.72 hours, while it takes significantly longer for a post to accumulate five requests (median of 13.40 hours; $p_{MWU}<0.001$).
+We find that the response time of community notes (median of 8.23 hours) is significantly shorter than the time it typically takes for posts to receive five requests (Fig.~\ref{fig:ccdf_hours2notes}; $p_{MWU}<0.001$).
 Furthermore, Fig.~\ref{fig:ccdf_top_writers} shows that top writers (median of 7.78 hours) generate notes almost an hour faster than other contributors (median of 8.76 hours; $p_{MWU}<0.001$).
 Taken together, these findings suggest that community notes tend to be written before the fifth request is submitted (\ie, request threshold)---implying that requests may not be the primary driver of note creation.
+Additionally, because community notes often appear more quickly than request alerts, and because top writers tend to response faster than other contributors, notes generated by top writers after the fifth request to the corresponding posts are highly likely to have been shaped by request alerts.
+Therefore, we consider top-writer notes generated after the request threshold as request-fostered notes.
 Consistent with the guidelines of the request feature, we find that only an estimated 12.1\% of requested posts were likely influenced by the request activity, as their associated notes were written by top writers after the request threshold was reached (Fig.~\ref{fig:sankey_posts}).
 Therefore, the effect of the request feature in driving note creation is still limited.

+\textbf{Request-fostered notes from top writers.} We further examine whether the request function influences the fact-checking behavior of top writers.
+To this end, we employ the logistic regression model as specified in Eq.~\ref{equ:logit} and compare top writers' selection patterns when exposed to request alerts versus when writing notes without such alerts.
+Here, the dependent variable is the probability that a post receives a request-fostered note.
+Under the null hypothesis that requests do not affect selection behavior of top writers, the coefficient estimates for all independent variables should be statistically indistinguishable from zero; statistically significant coefficient estimates, by contrast, indicate systematic differences in post selection following request exposure.
+Importantly, to ensure a fair comparison, we restrict our analysis to posts on which notes were generated only by topic writers before and after the request threshold.
+The estimation results are presented in Fig.~\ref{fig:top_writer_note_coefs}.